Greece says lenders closer to debt viability compromise

 Teetering on the verge of bankruptcy, Greece is increasingly frustrated that its lenders are still squabbling over a deal to unlock fresh aid even though the government has pushed through unpopular austerity cuts that brought thousands on to the streets.

-Athens says time is running out and that it needs its next installments of almost 44 billion euros in aid to recapitalize banks and stabilize its economy.
+Athens says time is running out and that it needs its next installments of almost 44 billion euros in aid to recapitalise banks and stabilise its economy.
 Its next big debt repayment falls due in mid-December.

 It expects the aid to be paid out in one installment, the government spokesman told Greek radio, playing down recent speculation that it could dribble out in bits.